ZTKZTK13/summer-2024-final-project-team-3/README.md

 <!-- Final Project -->
 ## Final Project
 The initial goal of our final project was to develop a self-driving robot with the capability of detecting and avoiding obstacles while staying on its path.
-However, due to time constraints of taking this course, MAE 148, over the summer, we had to shift our goal into a more realistic one by having the robot just detect and avoid objects and people.
-Below is a summary of our goals, what we achieved, and what did not go as expected and/or planned.
+However, due to the time constraints of taking this course, MAE 148, over the summer, we had to shift our goal into a more realistic one by having the robot just detect and avoid objects and people.
+Below is a summary of our goals, what we achieved, and further discussion regarding what challenges we faced along with what we could have done with more time.

 <!-- Original Goals -->
-### Original Goals
+### Goals
 - Obstacle Detection by Robot
     - RoboFlow implementation onto OAKD-Lite camera for obstacle detection
     - Further software implementation via Depth-AI for detecting more complex obstacles